 Brad Gambill (PhD in Creative Writing and Literature) is Associate Professor and Head of the Department of English at John Brown University.

 Paula Farca (PhD in Literature) is Associate Professor of English at the Colorado School of the Mines.
-Along with numerous articles and book chapters, Paula has published (2011) and co-authored A Student’s Guide to Nature and Human Values (2010 and 2013).
-Paula also edited the anthology (2014).
+Along with numerous articles and book chapters, Paula has published Identity in Place: Contemporary Indigenous Fiction by Women Writers in the United States, Canada, Australia, and New Zealand (2011) and co-authored A Student’s Guide to Nature and Human Values (2010 and 2013).
+Paula also edited the anthology Energy in Literature: Essays on Energy and Its Social and Environmental Implications in Twentieth and Twenty-First Century Literary Texts (2014).

 Jennifer Hancock (PhD in Creative Writing and Literature) is an Assistant Professor of English at Colorado Mesa University.
 Jennifer's academic interests are creative writing practice and theory, contemporary American poetry, Modernism, feminist literature and history, the Harlem Renaissance and baseball literature.
 Her poetry has been published in journals including The Antioch Review, Spoon River Poetry Review, Third Coast, Puerto del Sol and American Poetry Review.